Kontinuous Kontext: Continuous Strength Control for Instruction-based Image Editing: Appendix

 The second-order smoothness is then computed as:

 where smaller values indicate smoother local transitions.

-\paragraph{Analysis.} We conducted a user study to evaluate how well smoothness metrics align with human preferences.
-Participants were shown pairs of edit sequences and asked which appeared smoother in terms of transitions.
-The study included 20 volunteers and 40 sequence pairs.
+\textbf{Analysis.} We conducted a user study to evaluate how well smoothness metrics align with human preferences.
+Participants were shown pairs of edit sequences and asked which of the two images have smoother transitions.
+The study included $20$ volunteers and $40$ sequence pairs.
 For each sequence, we computed first- and second-order smoothness using two distance functions: LPIPS~\citep{zhang2018unreasonable} and DreamSim~\citep{fu2023dreamsim}.
 We then measured agreement between user choices and each of the four metric configurations (Fig.~\ref{fig:user-alignment-study}).
 Results show that $\delta^2$ (DreamSim) aligns best with user preferences, as it captures fine-grained semantic changes reflected in slider adjustments.
-While first-order smoothness prevents abrupt jumps, second-order smoothness ensures consistency in the rate of change, producing natural and continuous transitions that match user expectations.
-Fig.~\ref{fig:smoothness-metric} illustrates this: although Sequence 1 has better first-order smoothness (lower $\delta^1$), Sequence 2 is semantically smoother, captured by a lower $\delta^2_{\text{smooth}}$.
+While first-order smoothness prevents abrupt jumps, second-order smoothness ensures consistency in the rate of change, producing natural and continuous transitions that match user expectations for image editing.
+Fig.~\ref{fig:smoothness-metric} illustrates this: although Sequence $1$ has better first-order smoothness (lower $\delta^1$), Sequence $2$ is semantically smoother, captured by a lower $\delta^2_{\text{smooth}}$.
 From these findings, we define the smoothness metric as:

-\subsubsection{Instruction following with CLIP directional similarity}
+\subsubsection{Instruction following with CLIP directional \\ similarity}

 For a given input image $x$, and edit instruction $e$, we edit the image with uniformly sampled edit strengths $\{s_i = i/N | i = 1, ..., N\}$ to obtain the edited image sequence $\{y_i | i = 1, ..., N\}$.
-We compute the CLIP-direction similarity for each of the edits at each strength as:
+We compute the CLIP-direction similarity~\citep{gal2022stylegan} for each of the edits at each strength as:

 and report the aggregated normalized CLIP-sim as:

 adjusting the directional similarity based on the edit strength.